 District wishes to consider this proposal further, a letter of clarification will have to be obtained extending the time frame for consideration of the proposal.
 The Myers proposal submits commercial clarifications and exceptions.
 Because this is a sealed bid contract, the District is unable to negotiate those terms.
 Therefore, if the District accepted this proposal, it would have to accept the clarifications and exceptions specified by this bidder.
 The Myers proposal also contains exceptions related to the payment provisions of the contract documents, cancellation charges, and warranty terms.
 The proposal states that the bidder will not accept liquidated damages.
-Finally, Myers includes revisions are not, taken in their entirely, legally non-responsive.
-However, they diminish the economic protection afforded to the District.
+Finally, Myers includes revisions to the District's master procurement agreement applicable to this project.
+Those revisions are not, taken in their entirely, legally non-responsive.
+However, they diminish the economic protection afforded to the District under that agreement.
+Such revisions are subject to the economic evaluation of the District.
 OPPD evaluated the identified exceptions and deemed the proposal non-responsive based on economic risks posed to the District.